 The HMC Sustainability Hub is a collection of stories and resources that will hopefully inspire and enlighten schools on their sustainability journeys.

-This page contains brief anecdotes from HMC schools about some of the recent steps to sustainability that they have already been taken, as well as links to social media stories that have been posted during the annual UN Conventions on Climate Change (COP28 in 2023) and other dates that raise awareness of environmental sustainability.
+This page contains brief anecdotes from HMC schools about some of the recent steps to sustainability that they have already taken, and how they are raising awareness of environmental sustainability within their schools and local communities.

 Numerous resources have also been offered by staff in HMC schools that we hope will spark ideas and inform further research, as will our collection of blogs and case studies that can all be found below and in News & Views, here.